 This post may contain affiliate links.

-These versions of Little Red Riding Hood from around the world are perfect for comparing and contrasting story elements and cultures.
+These Little Red Riding Hood stories from around the world are perfect for comparing and contrasting story elements and cultures.

 Each version of Little Red Riding Hood featured below is different.
 Many versions come from other cultures – Cajun, Chinese, the Wild West.
 Several tell the story from the wolf’s point of view.
 Still others share a funny spin on the classic fairy tale.